opaquee/EventMapAPI/README.md

 # EventMapAPI
-Web API for the EventMap website.
+GraphQL API written in Go for the EventMap website.
 Users can log in, create, read, update, and delete event information.
 A client can also subscribe to realtime updates of new event data.

 # Installation
 Install these: